digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 # Reading Vehicle Identification Numbers

-> NOTE: Information from this was largely scattered across multiple forum posts dated as early as 2005, information may be helpful but may *not* be 100% accurate
+> Information from this was largely scattered across multiple forum posts dated as early as 2005, information may be helpful but may *not* be 100% accurate.
+To date this has been tested working on `10` VINs
+{: .block-note}

 ## Decoding the VIN